Skip to content

 Step 5: Export an audit trail you can hand over

 If a Home Office officer visits, you need to produce records immediately.
-An audit trail that shows every worker's check date, re-check date, and document reference — with timestamps — is the strongest possible evidence.
+An audit trail that shows every worker's check date, re-check date, and document reference, with timestamps, is the strongest possible evidence.
 A spreadsheet that anyone can edit is not credible evidence.
 A timestamped, append-only log is.

 Automate steps 3, 4, and 5 with StaffClock

 30-day free trial.
 No card required.
-Set up in under 10 minutes.
+CSV import and manual entry included.

 Start free trial